ten-protocol/go-ten/design/node_gateway.md

 The node gateway is a local server application that serves two endpoints:

-* An endpoint for registering new *viewing keys*
+* An endpoint for managing *viewing keys*
 * An endpoint that meets the Ethereum JSON-RPC specification

-The node gateway also maintains an RPC connection to the Obscuro host.
+The node gateway also maintains an RPC connection to one or more Obscuro hosts.

 ### Viewing-keys endpoint

 This endpoint serves a webpage where the end user can generate new viewing keys for their account.
+For each generation, the following steps are taken:

+* The node gateway generates a new keypair
+* The node gateway stores the private key locally
+* The end user signs a payload containing the public key and some metadata using their wallet
-A fresh keypair is generated, the private key is stored locally by the node gateway, and the public key is sent to the enclave via the host over RPC.
+* The node gateway sends the public key to the Obscuro enclave via the Obscuro host over RPC

 Whenever an enclave needs to send sensitive information to the end user (e.g. a transaction result or account balance), it encrypts the sensitive information with the viewing key of the account.

 This ensures that the sensitive information can only be decrypted by the node gateway.
 By generating new viewing keys through a webpage, we maintain compatibility with MetaMask.

+If multiple viewing keys are registered for a single account, a separate encrypted payload is sent for each viewing key.

+This endpoint will also have to handle the expiry of viewing keys.

 ### Ethereum JSON-RPC endpoint